-The research professor titles are available only for long term, non-tenure-track faculty members who are distinguished and highly experienced individuals in a relevant field of research.
+The research professor titles are available only for long term, RTE faculty members who are distinguished and highly experienced individuals in a relevant field of research.
 Primary responsibilities include initiating new research activities; creating and managing research laboratories; seeking funding opportunities, submitting proposals, and fulfilling the terms of research grants and contracts; planning, conducting and reporting on original research; and representing their research groups externally.
 Persons appointed to these titles may serve routinely as principal investigators on grants and contracts.

 The research professor titles may not be used for positions whose responsibilities substantially replicate those of tenure-track faculty.
 Accordingly, such individuals normally are not permitted to teach courses for credit.
 In the event that the appointing department requests some teaching of courses for credit, this teaching must be consistent with the terms of the individual’s funding and approved by the dean.
 When such teaching is assigned, care must be taken not to shift teaching expense inappropriately to research grants or contracts.
 In no case should such an individual teach for an extended consecutive period.

 Terms of positions bearing these titles shall normally be up to five years.
 Unless otherwise specified, they shall be renewable indefinitely.